 Cut the Potatoes

 Wash the potatoes, scrubbing them well, and dry completely.
 Peeling is optional and comes down to personal preference.
 Peeled or unpeeled, the cut is absolutely key when making fries.
 If you have a kitchen mandoline, this is the time to break it out and use it.
-If not, cut each potato in half the long way, lay the cut side flat on the cutting surface and cut into 1/2-inch to 1/4-inch slices.
-Stack these slices and cut into the same width sticks.
-Repeat with remaining potatoes.Continue to 3 of 9 below.
+If not, cut each potato in half the long way, lay the cut side flat on the cutting surface, and cut into 1/2-inch to 1/4-inch slices.
+Stack these slices and cut them into the same width sticks to make matchstick fries.
+Repeat with the remaining potatoes.

 Soak the Potatoes

-Put the cut potatoes in a large bowl, cover with cool water, and soak for at least 20 minutes or up to an hour.
-This step gets rid of excess starch, resulting in fluffier and crisper fries.Continue to 4 of 9 below.
+Put the cut potatoes in a large bowl and cover with cool water.
+Soak for at least 20 minutes or up to an hour.
+This step gets rid of excess starch, resulting in fluffier and crispier fries.

-Drain & Dry the Potatoes
+Drain and Dry the Potatoes

-Drain the potatoes and pat them dry with paper towels or a clean kitchen towel.
+Drain the potato sticks and pat them dry with paper towels or a clean kitchen towel.
 Arrange them in a single layer to air-dry for a bit.
-The drier the better.Continue to 5 of 9 below.
+The drier they are before frying, the better.

 05 of 08

-Drain & Cool Half-Done Fries
+Drain and Cool the Half-Done Fries

-Bring the oil up to the 350F-375F range.
-Use a thermometer or test the oil by dropping a fry in it—the oil should sizzle actively, but not violently, around the fry immediately.
-If it sputters and sizzles aggressively, bring the temperature down until you get an active yet steady sizzle when you add a fry to the oil.
+Bring the oil up to the 350 F to 375 F range.
+Use a thermometer or test the oil by dropping a fry in it—the oil should immediately sizzle around the fry actively but not violently.
+If it sputters and sizzles aggressively, bring the temperature down until you get an immediate and active yet steady sizzle when you add a fry to the oil.

-Add the fries, working in batches if necessary to keep them in a single layer in the oil, and cook until golden or starting to turn golden brown, depending on how well done you... like your fries, about 5 minutes.Continue to 8 of 9 below.
+Add the fries, working in batches if needed to keep them in a single layer in the oil, and cook until golden or starting to turn golden brown, depending on how well done you like your fries—about 5 minutes.

 Drain the Fries

 To serve, pile the homemade French fries onto a platter or into a bowl.
 If you've made a particularly large batch for a crowd, consider serving them on a layer of brown butcher paper in the middle of the table—it's heaps of fun.
 No matter how you serve them, be sure to serve the fries while they're still warm with a sprinkle of salt and your choice of dipping sauces.